labd/terraform-provider-commercetools/docs/resource_subscription.md

 * `destination` - The [Message Queue](#destination) into which the notifications are to be sent
 * `changes` - The change notifications subscribed to.
 * `messages` - The messages subscribed to.
+* `format` - The format in which the payload is delivered.

 ### Destination